 The family purchased a San Juan 21 sailboat in the Okanagan and cruised and raced it on Lake Okanagan.

 After retirement in 2005 , David and Edna moved to Port Alberni.
 They bought a C&C 30 yacht “SAPPHIRE”.
-They have been cruising for twelve years now on Georgia Strait.
+They cruised for 16 years on Georgia Strait.
+Edna passed away in 2021.

 Jean McIntosh, (BA, MA Anthropology UBC), moved to the Alberni Valley for a one-year position as Assistant Curator of the Alberni Valley Museum.
 That led to an over 30 year career as Curator and Director for the Museum.
 In that role she was instrumental in the development, operation and promotion of the Alberni Heritage Network, which brought together the Museum, the Maritime Discovery Centre, the McLean Mill National Historic Site and the Alberni Pacific Steam Railway.